 Also called 90-degree hammocks.
-Do not lean the stand, but balance it centered with both guylines lightly tensioned.
+Do not lean the stand as for gathered-end hammocks, but balance it centered with both guylines lightly tensioned.

 See-saw

 If you want head and foot ends to be interchangeable, say in a social setting where unsupervised users may not understand the asymmetry, adjust the head guyline length so when the stand tips footward, the stand leans the same amount as it did headward, switching orientation.